networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

     !!! info

-        SQL SELECTS mostly return a single JSON value for direct struct mapping.
+        SQL SELECTS mostly return a single JSON value for direct mapping to Go structs.
 Aggregation and loading of referenced values should be used to optimize the number of queries (and avoid the `N+1` select problem)

 - For authentication, JSON Web Tokens (JWT) are used in an HTTP-only cookie as well as CSRF tokens.
 - Authorization is done either before applying a command or executing a query by checking permissions.